-Inspected by: AFCEC and CH21 Company or Organization: Μ Date: Jan 29 2019 Date of Inspection: Jan 29 2019 Inspector walked the entire site?
-(Yes/No): If not, why not?: Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
-No Is there evidence of excavation or soil disturbance? (look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Check condition of monitoring wells onsite? (look for damage or excessive wear to the wellhead box; can you access the well; are there any pieces/parts missing, etc.) YES good Condition Any evidence suggesting a change in land use?
-1 O. (no residential use permitted; are there unknown operations occurring) No Is there any condition observed during this site inspection no covered above th nat needs attention?
-(Yes No) If yes, please explain: NA = not applicable I certify that the conditions of Site ST027B on the inspection Signature: date were as repo Date: 1/29/28
+Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
+No Is there evidence of excavation or soil disturbance?
+(Look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Are the onsite monitoring, extraction, and injection wells in good condition?
+(Look for damage or excessive wear to the wellhead box.
+Can you access the well?
+Are there any pieces/parts missing?
+Please explain.)
+Ves Is there evidence of activities or operations that do not conform with approved land use?
+(No residential use permitted.)
+NO

+Is there any condition observed during this site inspection not covered above that needs attention?
+(Yes/No)

+I certify that the conditions of Site SD031 on the inspection date were as reported above.